 An important impact on food security related to increased yields of both varieties was a reduction in the time women spent foraging for wild vegetables during the dry season.
 It is significant that a higher proportion of poor households mentioned a reduction in foraging as a secondary benefit of growing modern varieties.
-No quantitative data are available however on the amount of time saved, a positive impact for women, with potentially negative nutritional implications.
+No quantitative data are available however on the amount of time saved, a positive impact for women, unknown nutritional implications caused by a less diversified diet.
 Although both varieties improved bean availability, fewer opportunities for selling K131 meant that this variety was more likely to be stored during the dry season.
-In response to an open-ended question regarding impact, thirty percent of K131 adopters surveyed in September compared to 21% of K132 growers reported spending less time foraging for wild vegetables.
-Half of the farmers interviewed for the food security surveyed reduced the time they spent foraging: 55% of K132 growers and 50% of K131 growers (13% compared with 5% of K132 growers) stopped foraging altogether.
+In response to an open-ended question regarding impact, 30% of K131 adopters surveyed in September compared to 21% of K132 growers reported spending less time foraging for wild vegetables.
+Half of the farmers interviewed for the food security survey reduced the time they spent foraging: 55% of K132 growers and 50% of K131 growers.
+However, 35% of K132 growers and 19% of K131 growers (13% compared with 5% of K132 growers) stopped foraging altogether.